haddie7979/CodePathiOS-Group-Project/README.md

 **Required Must-have Stories**

-**NOTE: All user stories are currently in progress as of 11/14/21, and will be completed during Unit 11.**
-* User logs in to access previous alert information and posts new alert.
-* If the user does not have an account, they need to create an account.
+- [x]  User enters name, email address, and password to create an account if they don't already have one.
+- [x]  User signs into their account and land on the home screen.
-* User picks alert (hold, secure, evacuate, shelter, and lockdown) to post.
+- [x]  User picks alert (hold, secure, evacuate, shelter, or lockdown) to post.
-* User needs to confirm the emergency information, otherwise exit the page.
+- [x]  User confirms alert and returns to homepage.

 **Optional Nice-to-have Stories**